JKaram/The-Shoppies/README.md

 ### Most Proud of ...

 - Live search using lodash debounce to limit API calls
-- Transistions.
-This is my first time useing React transition group.
-Defenitly need more practice.
+- Transitions.
+The Shoppies is my first time using React transition group.
+I need more practice.

 ### If I had more time ...

-- Media queries to make it mobile friendly.
+- Media queries to make it mobile-friendly.
-- Smoother transistions.
+- Smoother transitions.
 - How to use section.

 ### Built With